Save 15% on All Hosting Services

 ls /etc/cron.d/

-4. View Cron Jobs in /var/spool/cron
+4. View Cron Jobs Stored in /var/spool/cron

-ls /var/spool/cron/crontabs
+ls /var/spool/cron/crontabs/

 cat /var/spool/cron/crontabs/username

-Editing Cron Jobs
+How to Edit Cron Jobs

 crontab -e